At what age can kids join the club?

 Fernie Freestyle is a Volunteer run organization.
 The fees that you pay cover the costs of coaching, renting facilities, purchasing and renting equipment to support our training.
-Examples include: cat time at Fernie Alpine Resort, bamboo, fencing, shovels, racks, video equipment.
+Examples include: snowcat time at Fernie Alpine Resort for grooming and shaping courses, bamboo, fencing, shovels, racks, video equipment, etc.

 What is your cancellation policy?

 After the season starts we will not offer any refunds.
-We have athlete insurance for injuries that can occur during the season.
-Details can be found on the Teamsnap registration page.
+Athletes may purchase optional insurance for injuries that can occur during the season.
+Details can be found on the Team Snap registration page.